nasa/earthdata-search/README.md

 - Generating Colormaps

+- Scale images

+Scaling thumbnail images utilizes a redis cache in the deployed environment.
+To utilize this cache locally you'll need to install Redis on the dev machine.
+The easiest way to do this would be by running it in a docker container use the command `npm run start:cache`.
+You can also use a visualizer such as `RedisInsight` to more easily inspect the cache.
+You will also need to set the environment variable `USE_CACHE` locally to `true` with `export USE_CACHE=true` or add the environment variable to your shell script.
+After you've started up the cache service.
+To stop the docker container use the `npm run stop:cache` command.

 #### Running API Gateway and Lambda Locally

 Running the following command will spin up API Gateway and Lambda locally which will open up a vast majority of the functionality the backend offers.